pbv-public/firestore-orm/README.md

 first.
 See details in [blind writes](#blind-writes).

 ### Delete
-docs can be deleted from the database via `tx.delete()`.
+Documents can be deleted from the database via `tx.delete()`.
 The delete method accepts models or keys as parameters.
 For example, `tx.delete(model1, key1, model2, ...keys, key2)`.

 For models that were read from server via `tx.get()`, if the model turns out to be missing on server when the transaction commits, an exception is thrown.
-Otherwise, deletion on missing docs will be treated as noop.
+Otherwise, deletion on missing docs will be treated as a no-op.

 ## Performance
 ### Blind Writes